ashrith1357/sentinel/README.md

 Imports enable Sentinel to access external data and functions.

 Sentinel ships with a set of [standard imports](https://docs.hashicorp.com/sentinel/imports/).
 Standard imports are available by default to every Sentinel policy

+To use an import, use the import statement.
+Then, access data and functions on the import using the import name followed by a period and the field you want to access.
+The example below checks whether the request path starts with a prefix.
+Assume that request_path is available.

+import "strings"

+main = rule { strings.has_prefix(request_path, "/admin") }